aws-samples/serverless-patterns/stepfunctions-bedrock-sam/README.md

-# AWS Step Functions Express Workflow to Amazon Bedrock Anthropic Claud Model v2.1 for Content Generation
+# AWS Step Functions Express Workflow to Amazon Bedrock Anthropic Claude Model v2.1 for Content Generation

-The Step Functions Express Workflow can be started using the AWS CLI or from another service (e.g. API Gateway) to run an express workflow and return the result.
+The Step Functions Express Workflow can be started using the AWS CLI or from another service (e.g. API Gateway).

-The SAM template deploys a Step Functions Express workflow that invokes Amazon Bedrock Anthropic Claud Model v2.1 and returns the generated contents based on the provided prompts.
-The SAM template contains the required resouces with IAM permission to run the application with logging enabled.
+The SAM template deploys a Step Functions Express workflow that invokes Amazon Bedrock Anthropic Claude Model v2.1 and returns the generated content based on the provided prompts.
+The SAM template contains the required resources with IAM permission to run the application with logging enabled.

 Learn more about this pattern at Serverless Land Patterns: https://serverlessland.com/patterns/stepfunctions-bedrock-sam